WebOfTrustInfo/rwot3-sf/topics-and-advance-readings/privacy-preserving-identity-architectures.md

 # Privacy Preserving Web Identity Architectures

-***by Anonymous (no, not that Anonymous, the other one)*** _-- Dave Longley, Manu Sporny, Christopher Allen, and Drummond Reed_
+***by Anonymous (no, not that Anonymous, the other one)*** _-- Dave Longley, Manu Sporny, Christopher Allen, Drummond Reed, and Marta Piekarska_

 *A White Paper from Rebooting the Web of Trust III*